MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-subscribe.md

 ### Subscribe external users

 You can subscribe external users to a report or dashboard if your report or dashboard is hosted in a Premium capacity.
-Guest users cannot add subscriptions for external users.
+Guest users can't add subscriptions for external users.

-- If you subscribe external users to a report or dashboard, they will receive a share notification immediately after you select  **Save and close** in the subscription pane.
+- If you subscribe external users to a report or dashboard, they'll receive a share notification immediately after you select  **Save and close** in the subscription pane.
 This notification is sent only to external users, not internal users, because external users require an invitation link to view the report or dashboard.

 - Premium Per User workspaces don't qualify as Premium capacity workspaces.

 - *Sharing* content with a colleague outside of your domain doesn't require a Premium capacity.
 For example, if you're aaron@contoso.com, you can share with anyone@fabrikam.com, but you can't **subscribe** anyone@fabrikam.com, unless that content is hosted in a Premium capacity.

 - In order for external users to subscribe themselves to reports or dashboards, they must first be added as guest users.
-Guest users (aka Business-to-business users) are external users who have been added to your organization as Azure Active Directory (AAD) guest users.
-To learn more about guest users see [Distribute content to external guest users with Azure AD B2B](../enterprise/service-admin-azure-ad-b2b.md).
+Guest users (also known as Business-to-business users) are external users who have been added to your organization as Azure Active Directory (AAD) guest users.
+To learn more about guest users, see [Distribute content to external guest users with Azure AD B2B](../enterprise/service-admin-azure-ad-b2b.md).

 ## Subscribe to paginated reports